 * Component departments of public safety agencies that provide communications services

-* Private agencies with mandated public safety communications responsibilities, whose eligibility is determined on a case-by-case basis
+* Private agencies with mandated public safety communications responsibilities, whose eligibility is determined on a case-by-case basis by the Commission.

 Compliance Size and Costs

 Agency size determines both what standards are applicable and the program participation fees.
 For stand-alone agencies, size is defined as the total number of authorized full-time personnel.
 For communications services that are a part of another organization (e.g., fire, law enforcement, or EMS) size is the number of full-time personnel assigned to the communications function, plus one:

 A (1-15 personnel)